gamedev-js/lstats.js/README.md

 render();
 ```

-NOTE: if you want to monitor memory, Start Chrome with `--enable-precise-memory-info`.
+**NOTE:** if you want to monitor memory, start Chrome with `--enable-precise-memory-info`.
 Otherwise the results from performance.memory are bucketed and less useful. if you are using `Electron`, start the BrowserWindow with the following code:

 ```javascript
 let win = new BrowserWindow({